hoangsvit/eplus.dev/cmfij8ggp000402kz328kau1h.md

 The cluster status will say PROVISIONING.

 2. Wait a moment and run the above command again until the status is RUNNING.
 This could take several minutes.

 3. Verify that the cluster named `central` has been created.

-You can also monitor the progress in the Cloud console by navigating to **Navigation menu** &gt; **Kubernetes Engine** &gt; **Clusters**.
+You can also monitor the progress in the Cloud console by navigating to **Navigation menu** > **Kubernetes Engine** > **Clusters**.

 4. Once your cluster has a RUNNING status, run the following command to get the cluster credentials:

 ```apache